bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Conclusion
 ==========

+Probably should try fine-tuning + RAG later on, which wasn't available when I was doing the project.
+Oh well, I guess AI me will not be taking over the world anytime soon.

 It was a fun project and I might end up doing more of them instead of diving deep into the math and algorithms.